Is tastytrade Safe?

 tastytrade BBB Rating

-A good way to see if a broker has good business practices is the Better Business Bureau (BBB).
+A good place to verify a broker’s business practices is the Better Business Bureau (BBB).

-Right now, tastytrade has an A- rating from the BBB, but is not accredited by the BBB.
+tastytrade currently holds an A- rating from the BBB, but the broker is not yet accredited by them.

 tastytrade BBB Reviews

-Most complaints seem to come from traders misunderstanding their customer agreements, not from tastytrade doing anything dishonest.
+The complaints mostly seem to be from traders who misunderstood their customer agreements, rather than the broker doing anything shady.

-It’s a good idea for new traders to read all the documents before starting to trade.
-Learning how brokers work can take some time, but it’s important.
-See more on the BBB website.
+This is a good reminder for new traders to read the documentation carefully before investing any money.
+Understanding how brokers operate may take some time, but it’s important.
+You can find more on the BBB website.

 Is tastytrade FDIC/SIPC Insured?

-Only banks have FDIC insurance. tastytrade is not a bank, so it does not offer FDIC coverage.
-But as a brokerage, tastytrade is a member of the SIPC.
-This means each investment account is covered up to $500,000.
-Up to half of this amount can be used for uninvested cash in the account.
+Only banks qualify for FDIC insurance, so since tastytrade isn’t a bank, it doesn’t offer FDIC protection.
+However, as a brokerage firm, it qualifies for SIPC insurance, and it’s a member of SIPC.
+Therefore, every investment account with tastytrade is covered up to $500,000.
+Half of this amount is available for uninvested cash.

 Open tastytrade Account